 This can relate to anything.
 You should answer this candidly and speak clear and concisely.
 Describe the circumstance.
 What made you step up?
 Who were the people involved?
 What opportunity arose from this?

 - Tell me about a conflict you were involved in on the job.
 What happened and what did you do?

 Describe a conflict you were involved in at work.
 What role did you play?
 Who were the people involved?
 Was the outcome positive?
 What were you able to learn?

 - Tell me about a situation when you worked with a difficult coworker.

-Describe the situation.
+Describe the situation to the recruiter with details.
 What was your relationship like with them?
 What happened in the situation?
 How did you handle it?
 Was the outcome positive?

 - Tell me about a positive experience you encountered in nursing.

-Describe the situation.
+Describe the situation and answer honestly.
+There aren’t any right or wrong answers here.
+Just speak your mind.
 What role did you play?
 Outline the steps.
 Why were you proud?
 Who were the people involved?

 Tip: As you can see, the goal is to talk about the positive experiences in these situations and what you learned.
 You’re doing great.
 Let’s try a few more.